Sylvance/ruby-vercel/README.md

 # Vercellus

-A ruby gem for Vercel API.
+A ruby gem for the Vercel API.

 ## Installation